Getting Started

 View Their Profile

 Click on any person in the search results to view their complete profile.
-A profile includes events such as sbirth, death, marriage, and more plus Relatives, comments and research needs.
+A profile includes events such as birth, death, marriage, and more plus Relatives, comments and research needs.
+Various reports under 'Person Output' can be run for the current Person.

 3